Syras206/task-master/README.md

     cd task-master
     ```

-2. Install the dependencies:
+2. Install the dependencies and run the install script, which will guide you through the installation in order to add the necessary files.
     ```
     npm install
-    ```

-3. Run the install script, which will guide you through the installation in order to add the necessary files.
-    ```
-    npm run install
     ```

 ## Usage